nlloyd/SubliminalCollaborator/README.md

 ## NEWS

+2014-01-15 : MASSIVE REFACTOR... and IRC ssl support

+After leaving this project for a while to work on other things I came to the conclusion that it was necessary to seriously refactor this plugin before moving forward on any new feature work, including Sublime Text 3 compatibility.

+After undoing much hackery I am personally satisfied that this is a more readily extensible project, instead of an embarrassing mess of callbacks I had trouble tracing :-)

+Also I threw in IRC SSL support (SSL support on the peer-to-peer sharing session level still pending).

+2012-09-15 : Beta Release!

 The feature set target for **beta** has been achieved!
 You can now, once you are setup, do the following:

 * Connect to an IRC channel and find other SubliminalCollaborator clients to...